mjande/chess/README.md

 Issue: In #leads_to_check?, I create a board clone to process whether a move would lead to check.
 Issue is that check is calculated based on pieces possible moves, so those possible moves need to be updated to calculate correctly.
 However, this results in an infinite loop where board calls update_all_possible_moves, which sends #leads_to_check? to all pieces, which then sends update all possible moves to the board clone.
 Idea for a fix is to make update_all_possible_moves more selective so it ignores certain pieces?

+To Do List
+Fix errors caused by square waffling